Constitution & Bylaws

 Section 1 Composition

 - The elected officers of the Union shall consist of two Co-Chairs, an Organizing and Grievance Officer, an Outreach Officer, a Diversity Officer, an International Student Affairs Officer, a Corresponding and Recording Officer, and a Financial Officer.
 These officers will compose the Coordinating Committee.

 Section 2 Role and Responsibilities

 - The Coordinating Committee shall be the executive authority of the Union.
-Within the policies established by the by-laws and Representative Assembly, the Coordinating Committee shall be responsible for the management of the Union, approve all expenditures, and carry out all policies of the Union.
+Within the policies established by the Constitution and Bylaws and Representative Assembly, the Coordinating Committee shall be responsible for the management of the Union, approve all expenditures, and carry out all policies of the Union.
 It shall report its transactions and those of the Representative Assembly to the members and shall suggest policies for consideration by the Representative Assembly and/or membership.